codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 git push origin
 ```

-Finally, we will create our capsules.
-We need to create three capsules, our Redis Data Capsule, our worker process, and our web app.
+Finally, we will create our Capsules.
+We need to create three Capsules, our Redis Data Capsule, a Backend Capsule for our worker process, and another Backend Capsule for our web app.

-## Create account and login
+## Logging in to Code Capsules

 Go to the [Code Capsules website](https://codecapsules.io), create an account, and login.